 When you subscribe to MONI-07B, you play a leading role in providing the space community with nuanced research.
 In addition, the artistic visions advance the conversation beyond the mainstream.

-One of my favorite interpretations about dreams appears in the science fiction television series Star Trek Voyager (1995-2001).
-Neelix, an alien, and The Doctor, an Emergency Medical Hologram Mark I (AI program), have several profound conversations about dreams.
-One such conversation developed in season six, episode four.
+Creating content about the space industry keeps me connected to my childhood dreams and spaceflight.
+One of my favorite interpretations of dreams appears in the science fiction television series Star Trek Voyager (1995-2001).
+Neelix, an alien, and The Doctor, an Emergency Medical Hologram Mark I (AI program), have several profound conversations about dreams—one such conversation developed in season six, episode four.

 NEELIX: On Talaxia, we have a saying.
 The dream dreams the dreamer.